-Figen also talks at conferences in order to spread the concepts of kindness and tolerance to audiences of adults.
-She has been a keynote speaker at various conferences, ranging from the security industry to police and counter-terrorism conferences.
-Her main aim at these events is to give every person a solid reminder of why the job they do is so important, and to educate them on a more personal level about how they can impact people's lives.
+Figen frequently talks at conferences across the UK and is often asked to be a keynote speaker at various venues, ranging from the security industry to police and counter-terrorism events.
+Her main aim at these events is to talk to people not only about Martyn’s Law and the forthcoming legislation, but to also give every person a solid reminder of why the job they do is so important and to educate them on a more personal level about how terrorism impacts on families.
+Martyn’s Law is now attracting international attention, and therefore she is now talking at international conferences.

-Another key industry she addresses is the security sector and this is obviously closely linked to Martyn’s Law.
-She is pleased to see that the sector is very supportive of this law and has established close links within the industry, which she believes is key for the future success of the legislation.
+She is pleased to see that these sectors are interested and very supportive of Martyn’s Law and has established close links within the industry, which she believes is key for the future success of the legislation.

 Figen hopes that telling her story and using her voice to advocate a positive change will leave every person with a sense of pride in the job they do and feel inspired to make change happen.

 Figen gives a presentation aided by powerful images that are a visual reminder of the effects of losing a loved one to terrorism.
 She begins with telling the story of bereavement and how both her and her family have been affected, and then goes on to how this has had an impact on her fight for change.
 Her presentations usually last around an hour, which includes time for a Q&A session at the end.